GogoVega/node-red-contrib-firebase-realtime-database/README.md

 - Install Manually
   Rememeber to restart Node RED after using this method.
-  `.node-red` is usually relative to the users how dorectory that is running Node RED
+  `.node-red` is usually relative to the users home directory that is running Node RED.

 ```bash
 cd ~/.node-red